ostin-power/orders-manager/README.md

 - `DELETE /api/v1/orders/{order}`: Delete an order.

 ### Swagger documentation
-For more details on the API Endopoints, once your containers are up&running, go to : http://localhost:9005/api/documentation
+For more details on backend API Endopoints, once your containers are up&running, go to : http://localhost:9005/api/documentation

 You can also try it out from Swagger interface: this will simplify your tests or give a powerful instrument to use api without the Frontend application.